Substance Use Disorder & The Importance of Treatment

 Here at ZRC we have designed a program curriculum structured around our 4 Core Values:

 A Foundation with deep roots and healthy soil is crucial for stability in recovery.
 Without it the slightest breeze of resistance can be detrimental.
-Our Detox and Residential Inpatient Treatment Programs are designed to plant the seed of recovery and develop a solid Foundation of support to stand on and move forward in the recovery process.
+Our Withdrawal Management and Residential Treatment Programs are designed to plant the seed of recovery and develop a solid Foundation of support to stand on and move forward in the recovery process.
 Groups and Treatment are focused on early recovery coping skills, introduction to 12 steps, relapse awareness, motivation, and other foundational groups.

 Changing from old destructive habits into new healthy lifestyles can be discouraging.
 Once Growth in recovery begins to take place with evidence of structure and success, we guide individuals on Perseverance through the uncomfortable experiences associated with change.
 The small victories begin to add up.
 This helps to maintain and nourish the structural integrity of personal recovery.
 Many of our staff members have personal experience in this area and we share our solution with clients.
 This is where clients enter the Intensive Outpatient (IOP) level of our program.
 Groups and treatment are focused on community building, 12 steps, process groups, life skills, nutrition, relapse prevention, self-discovery, relationships, and more.

-(Intensive Outpatient & Outpatient Treatment)
+Intensive Outpatient & Outpatient Treatment

 Those who have experienced true recovery know the importance of Service to others by sharing our solution.
 ZRC is not a self-help program.
 We are a community of recovered individuals sharing the solution with others seeking recovery.
 We teach the importance of this in the final levels of our Intensive Outpatient (IOP) and Outpatient (OP) programs.